galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 The quality of a genome annotation is highly dependent on the quality of the genome sequences.
 It is impossible to obtain a good quality annotation with a poorly assembled genome sequence.
 Annotation tools will have trouble finding genes if the genome sequence is highly fragmented, if it contains chimeric sequences, or if there are a lot of sequencing errors.

-Before running the full annotation process, it is a good idea first to evaluate the quality of the sequence.
+Before running the full annotation process, you need first to evaluate the quality of the sequence.
 It will give you a good idea of what you can expect from it at the end of the annotation.

-First have a look at the basic statistics: scaffold number compared to expected chromosome numbers, N50, ...

 > ### {% icon hands_on %} Hands-on: Get genome sequence statistics
 >